webqit/oohtml/README.md

     abortController.abort();
     ```

-+ Now, when a node in a provider's subtree is suddenly attached an identical provider, any live requests the super provider already serves are automatically "claimed" by the sub provider:
++ now, when a node in a provider's subtree is suddenly attached an identical provider, any live requests the super provider already serves are automatically "claimed" by the sub provider:

     ```js
     document: // 'fake-provider' here